Section 7702 Changes in 2021?

 Effects of COVID-19 in Life Insurance

 This pandemic taught everyone about the importance of life insurance the hard way.
 Sadly, more than 600,000 Americans unexpectedly died due to Coronavirus.
-Sudden death can bring financial difficulties to the bereaved family.
-COVID-19 truly proved the value of life insurance in these trying times.
+Also, sudden death can bring financial difficulties to the bereaved family.
+In fact, COVID-19 truly proved the value of life insurance in these trying times.
 As the Coronavirus spread, it also spread awareness of the need for life insurance.
 According to Life Happens, a life insurance industry group, 31% of American consumers are eager to get life insurance because of this pandemic.

 What Will Be Changing in Life Insurance for 2021?